-Mr. Cohen's is simple - Start Early.
+Mr. Cohen's philosophy is simple - Start Early.
 Work Hard.
 Finish.®

 Mr. Cohen has a passion for drafting and reviewing documents, and helping clients resolve disputes arising out of all types of legal documents.
 He believes the distinction between litigation and transactional work is often artificial.
 Business litigation and real estate litigation are almost always the result of poor drafting, insufficient investigation, or an incomplete negotiation.
 He prefers Plain English over "Legalese" and believes the use of Plain English in business and law lowers costs, improves productivity, increases credibility, and reduces misunderstandings.

 Mr. Cohen is also a proven litigator and trial lawyer.
 In 2012 he won a 4.2 million dollar verdict in a breach of contract case that included nearly two million dollars in punitive damages.
 His philosophy and experience enable him to facilitate transactions today that are least likely to become lawsuits tomorrow.
 He is a highly respected Boulder business lawyer.

 Mr. Cohen grew up in Denver.
 He earned his BA in economics at Whitman College 1980, then returned to Colorado and received his law degree from the University of Colorado at Boulder in 1983.
 He earned his Masters in Law (LL.M.) in agricultural and food law from the University of Arkansas in 2014.
 From 1983 to 1987 Mr. Cohen served as a Judge Advocate in the U.S. Air Force.
 He also served two years as a Special Asst.
 U.S. Attorney in Nebraska.
 In 1986, he won the American Bar Association's Outstanding Young Military Service Lawyer award.

 From 1987-1995 Mr. Cohen practiced law in Nebraska, where he represented an agricultural lender in collection and bankruptcy matters throughout the state.
 He also successfully represented defendants in several high profile criminal cases.
 In twenty-nine years as a trial lawyer Mr. Cohen has conducted more than 100 jury trials.
 He has served as an on-demand military law expert for MSNBC.